-Before you start, look at the install Exchange Server course and install the first Exchange Server.
-You will have a clear understanding of how to install, configure, and maintain Exchange Server.
+Before you start, look at the Exchange Server course and install the first Exchange Server.
+You will have a clear understanding of how to install, configure, and manage Exchange Server.

 You are asking for trouble if you proceed like this, for example:

-- Adding another Exchange Server in the environment will give problems.
+- Adding another Exchange Server in the environment will cause problems

-- Configuring Exchange hybrid deployment will give problems.
+- Configuring Exchange Hybrid deployment will cause problems

-We recommend making use of a generic namespace, for example mail.yourdomain.com.
+Note: We recommend making use of a generic namespace.
+For example, mail.yourdomain.com.

-We have an internal domain named exoip.local and an external domain exoip.com.
-In my example, we will configure the namespace mail.exoip.com.
+In our example, we have an internal domain with the name exoip.local and external domain exoip.com.
+Therefore, we will configure the namespace as mail.exoip.com.

 Exchange high availability namespace planning

 An architecture view of Exchange high availability namespace is shown below in the topology.